-In an effort to quell a controversy over deserving players not being selected for the All-Star Game, Commissioner Bowie Kuhn grants permission to both leagues to increases their roster size to 29 players for next week's contest in Kansas City's Kauffman Stadium.
+In an effort to quell a controversy over deserving players not being selected for the All-Star Game, Commissioner Bowie Kuhn grants permission to both leagues to increase their roster size to 29 players for next week's contest in Kansas City's Kauffman Stadium.
 The National League selects fading superstar Willie Mays with the Junior Circuit adding Nolan Ryan, who was not originally picked by American League manager Dick Williams although the Angel right-hander was the first pitcher since Johnny Vander Meer, the starter in the 1938 Mid-Summer Classic, to have two no-hitters before the break.

 Dick Bosman no-hits the A’s at Cleveland Stadium.
 The 30 year-old right-hander misses a perfect game because of his own fourth inning throwing error, which gives Oakland their lone baserunner in the Indians' 4-0 victory.

 At Candlestick Park, Doug Rader, batting eighth, plays the entire game without getting an official at bat.
 The Cardinals walk the Giants catcher four times, three intentionally, to get to John Montefusco, the Giants starter, who goes 0-for-4 at the plate but tosses a complete game to get the win in San Francisco's 5-2 victory.

 After winning the American League pennant last season, Darrell Johnson is fired by the Red Sox and is replaced by third base coach Don Zimmer.
 The move is made after the fifth-place club gets off to a slow start, compiling a 41-45 record, 13 games behind the division leading Yankees.